Daniel K. Mayers, Chairman

 Professor Michael Meltsner

-Professor Meltsner is the longest serving current member of the Legal Action Center Board, having been elected in October of 1975.
-Michael Meltsner is the George J. and Kathleen Waters Matthews distinguished University Professor at Northeastern University Law School where he has taught since 1984.
-He has been a visiting professor and the director of the Harvard Law School’s First Year Lawyering program and a professor at Columbia Law school where he co-founded the School’s first poverty law clinic.
-His teaching specialties include Constitutional Litigation, Criminal Law and Procedure, Clinical Education, Mediation and Negotiation.
-He previously served as dean of the law school from 1979 until 1984 and was the first assistant counsel to the NAACP Legal Defense Fund in the 1960s.
-Among his writings are five books: The Making of a Civil Rights Lawyer; Cruel and Unusual: The Supreme Court and Capital Punishment; Public Interest Advocacy; Toward Simulation in Legal Education: An Experimental Course in Pretrial Litigation; and Short Takes, a novel.
-He also cooauthered Reflections on Clinical Legal Education (with Philip Schrag ).
-He has also published numerous articles on legal topics.
+Professor Meltsner is the longest serving member of the Legal Action Center Board, having been elected in October of 1975.
+He is the Matthews Distinguished University Professor at Northeastern University Law School where he was dean, 1979-84.
+He has been a visiting professor and the director of the Harvard Law School’s First Year Lawyering program and a professor at Columbia Law school where with Philip Schrag he founded the School’s first poverty law clinic.
+As first assistant counsel to the NAACP Legal Defense Fund, he worked with Thurgood Marshall and Jack Greenberg handling many important civil rights cases and representing Muhammad Ali in the case that established his right to box.
+In 2012, John Jay College (CUNY) awarded him an Honorary Doctor of Laws “… As the principal architect of the death penalty abolition movement in the United States.”
+Among his writings are five books including, The Making of a Civil Rights Lawyer; Cruel and Unusual: The Supreme Court and Capital Punishment and Short Takes, a novel.
+His play In Our Name: A Play of the Torture Years has been performed in Boston and New York.
 In 2000, Professor Meltsner was named a fellow of the American Academy in Berlin, and conducted research into German constitutional law.

 Marc L. Miller